5jt/Tatin/docs/SyntaxReference.md

 A>
 A> In that case the paths must be relative, and that's what the `makeHomeRelative` flag is for.

-A> ### The global variable `ROOT_PATH`
+A> ### The optional third argument (`rootPath`)
 A>
 A> By default `LoadDependencies` puts packages into a namespace `_tatin` in either `#` or `⎕SE`.
 A>
-A> Under rare circumstances this is notv feasable.
+A> Under rare circumstances this is not feasable.
 Imagine an application that comes with some packages, but it and its packages need to be copied into `⎕SE` by a user command before executing any code.
 A>
 A> In such a case you want the packages to become part of you application.
 If the name of that application is `MyApp`, then `MyApp._tatin` would be the right place.
-Or, just as an example, `MyApp.Foo._tatin`.
+Or, just as an example, `MyApp.WhatEver._tatin`.
 A>
-A> In the latter case you would set `ROOT_PATH`---which is usually empty---in `⎕SE._Tatin.Client` to `MyApp.Foo`.
+A> In the latter case you would specify `MyApp.WhatEver` as the third argument.

 Returns a vector with references to the loaded packages (principal packages only, not dependencies).